 Reaming & Backreaming Guidelines

-Reaming is a high risk operation which accounts for a large proportion of stuck pipe incidents.
-If reaming operations are conducted too fast solids from wash-outs and cavings are introduced into the circulating system at a faster rate than the hole is being cleaned.
+Reaming is a high risk operation that accounts for a large proportion of stuck pipe incidents.
+If reaming operations are conducted too fast, solids from wash-outs and cavings are introduced into the circulating system faster than the hole is being cleaned.
 This results in a drilling pack off.
 Do not assume that any resistance is always at the drilling bit; stabilizers and drill collar contact may be indicative of a build up of loose material in the hole and a potential pack-off situation.
 The

 following guidelines are offered as a general list.

 - Have a contingency plan for all possible problems.
 E.g., what to do in case of a leaking swivel packing or leaking saver sub.

 - Always pre-plan a trip (check also tripping pipe procedures).
 Have an up-to-date mud log on the rig floor.
 Know where high doglegs exist and note troublesome areas from past trips.
 Utilize the mud loggers’ (Mud logger Job Description) paper model of the BHA and well bore previously mentioned.

 - Have singles in the V-door if a downward motion is required to free the pipe after a connection.

 - The shakers must be monitored continuously and the volume of solids being removed from the well bore should be recorded.

 - While drilling or reaming in problem formations have two people at the console: one man on the brake and the other on the pumps.